zaproxy/zaproxy-website/site/content/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/index.md

 [![zap-issue](images/zap-issue-1.png)](https://github.com/zaproxy/zaproxy-website/issues/93#issue-597219582)

+To demonstrate the workflow of the action; we are ignoring the alerts as they are not relevant, but this has the same effect as fixing them.
-During the second scan we are ignoring few alerts via ZAP rules and the action bot updates the issue with the newly ignored/resolved alerts.
+Therefore during the second scan we are ignoring few alerts via ZAP rules and the action bot updates the issue with the newly ignored/resolved alerts.
 [![zap-issue](images/zap-issue-2.png)](https://github.com/zaproxy/zaproxy-website/issues/93#issuecomment-611490632)